Skip to Main Content

 Printing from a Laptop or Mobile Device: MobilePrint

-- Connect to the internet via a campus network (eduroam is recommended).
+- Connect to the internet via the campus eduroam wireless network.

 - Go to https://mobileprint.berkeley.edu in your browser.